makarov-gv/vit-se/README.md

   --seed SEED
 ```

-Example for launching an evaluation of ViT/SE-H/14 with recommended default settings would look like this:
+Example for launching the evaluation of ViT/SE-H/14 with recommended default settings would look like this:

 ```bash
 python3 test.py --model_name vit_se_h_14 --resize_size 518 --crop_size 518 --interpolation bicubic --data_path /path/to/imagenet-1k